bekk/bekk-christmas/post/functional/immutable-by-default.md

 authors:
   - Bendik Solheim
 ---
 An immutable data structure is one that cannot change.
 Its values are set in stone.
-Once created, it is simply not possible to assign a new value to either the object itself, or one its children.
+Once created, it is simply not possible to assign a new value to either the object itself, or one of its children.
 If this thought is completely new to you, it might sound quite strange and limiting.
 And you would not necessarily be wrong on the limiting part – a key point with immutability is actually to limit what can be done with an object.
 As it turns out, if you cannot change an object, many sources of bugs also disappears!

 ## Reasoning